MAIF/otoroshi/manual/next/docs/plugins/conditional-plugin.md

 * The flow report of a route shows the Conditional plugin, not the wrapped one: the report is built per slot of the plugin chain, and the wrapper occupies the slot.
 Enable `debugFlow` on the route to see the wrapper being entered.
-* Evaluating the predicates means serialising and parsing the whole context once, whatever the number of predicates — they all read their path off the same parsed document.
-That context contains the full route and all the request attributes, so it is not free.
-With `per_phase` it is paid on every phase the wrapped plugin takes part in; `once` brings it down to a single evaluation per request.
+* A plain dotted path such as `$.apikey.metadata.tier`, or a bracket one such as `$.attrs['otoroshi.next.core.Route'].metadata.tier`, is read straight off the context: no serialisation, no JSON parsing.
+Anything richer — a recursive descent `$..tier`, a wildcard, an array index, a filter expression — falls back to a full JSONPath evaluation.
+That fallback serialises and parses the whole context, which holds the full route and every request attribute, once per phase, however many such predicates there are.
+If you need one of those and care about the cost, `once` brings it down to a single evaluation for the whole request.